in

 During World War II, SPAM was introduced into Pacific islands such as Guam, Hawaii, Okinawa, and the Philippines.

-It immediately became part of their native diets and part of ‘Filipino identity’, as stated by The Atlantic.
+It immediately became part of their native diets and part of ‘Filipino identity’, as reported by The Atlantic.

 Despite it being an iconic piece of food, people have never really known where the name SPAM comes from.

-Someone else adds: “I just learned that SPAM is an acronym for Sizzle Pork And Mmm.”
+Someone else jokes: “I just learned that SPAM is an acronym for Sizzle Pork And Mmm.”

 “Some Parts Are Meat – and I’ll still eat it,” theories another person.

-According to TIME, actor Ken Daigneau, the brother of a Hormel executive, came up with the name in a naming contest and got $100 as a reward.
+According to TIME, actor Ken Digneau, the brother of a Hormel executive, came up with the name in a naming contest and got $100 as a reward.

-“I knew then and there that the name was perfect,” he said.
+“I knew then and there that the name was perfect,” he reportedly said.

 So there you have it, if you ever wondered where the name SPAM came from, it is simply just spiced ham put together.